Ecampus/tes-xapi/attendance-recipe.markdown

 Resume what is being attended.

+**Actor**: the person resuming the event.
+(Often the same person as the context.instructor.)

 **Verb**: [http://adlnet.gov/expapi/verbs/resumed](http://adlnet.gov/expapi/verbs/resumed)

-**instructor**: the agent conducting the resumed event.
+**context.instructor**: the agent conducting the resumed event.
 It is usually the same agent as the actor, but not always.

 **timestamp**: the datetime when that the event was resumed.